 Regret is an emotion that can increase your stress level, consume your energy, and lead you into a proverbial emotional maze from which there is no escape.
 Regrets can haunt you.

 All emotions have a message.
 Mastering an emotion involves understanding the message that the emotion communicates to you about how you perceive your world, taking a breath and assessing the validity of the message, and choosing an appropriate response.
 You can master emotions such as anger, sadness, anxiety, jealousy and even envy.
-In fact, I wrote a book entitled.
+In fact, I wrote a book entitled Beyond Anger Management: Master Your Anger as a Strategic Tool.
 If you haven’t done so already, go back to the home page of this blog and download the first chapter of Beyond Anger Management.

 Regret can also be mastered if you change your approach to it as I will show you below.